DieSocialisten/Walls.io-API-Docs/README.md

 It is allowed to omit the `text` parameter if an `image` is added, and vice versa.
 It is not allowed to omit both fields at the same time.
 Same goes for `user_name` and `user_image`.

+Note that the `is_highlighted` and `status` fields can only be set for native posts that are immediately posted.
+As of now, it is not possible to set those fields on scheduled posts.

 The response contains date strings in UTC and numeric UNIX timestamps in seconds.

 #### Example request